 Effect of the Use of Cameras on Traffic Safety

-Medford currently has two photo enforced red light intersections.
+Medford currently has four photo enforced red light intersections.

 Historically there has been an overall reduction in red light running violations.